RomainFallet/fastify-starter/README.md

 # Check for known vulnerabilities in dependencies
 npm audit

-# Install latest patches of all dependences
+# Install latest patches of all dependencies
 npm update
 ```